YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 **Hint for Bonus** Considering the data scale, the simple implementation may cause **TLE(Time Limit Exceeded)** and cannot pass the testcases.
 Please think about how to improve the efficiency of multiplication!

 ## Question 2.
-Online Shopping [Medium, 60 + 5 Points] (&#x1F4D9;TODO: we might need to adjust the scores given the final test cases)
+Online Shopping [Medium, 60 + 5 Points]
 > Contributors: Yida TAO, Sicen LIU, Dingyuan XUE

 The advance in E-commerce has made online-shopping a pervasive and convenient daily experience.
 Customers could browse different online stores, each of which provides a list of products for customers to buy.
-In this question, you'll design three classes, `Customer`, `Store`, and `Product`, to implement the online shopping process.
-The detail of each class is described below.
+In this question, you'll build three classes, `Product`, `Store`, and `Customer`, according to the requirements below, to implement the online shopping process.
+Note that to implement the required functionality, you are free to add variables and methods that are not mentioned in this document, but remember never change the names, keywords and parameters of any variables or methods that we have specified.

 ### 2.1 Product
 #### Attributes